gh123man/Async-Channels/Benchmarks/Readme.md

 # Benchmarks

-This sub-project attempts to compare async channels with go and other channel implementations.
+This sub-project attempts to compare async channels with golang.

 ## Results